electrum-bowie/electrum-bowie.github.io/README.md

 ## Performance Tips

 Rendering millions of splats can strain mobile GPUs.
-The viewer now includes an optional dynamic pixel ratio feature that automatically lowers render resolution when frame rate drops.
-It targets 60&nbsp;fps by default.
-Use the `autoPixelRatio` and `targetFps` properties on the `gaussian_splatting` component to adjust or disable this behaviour.
+Adjust the render resolution using the `pixelRatio` and `xrPixelRatio` properties on the `gaussian_splatting` component.